IUREDCap/redcap-etl-module/README.md

 * **Project Design and Setup Permission**.
 In general, you need this REDCap user right to access external modules for a project, and it is also required for REDCap-ETL.
+* **No Data Access Group (DAG)**.
+REDCap-ETL does not currently support DAG restrictions on exported data, so users who belong to a DAG are not allowed to use REDCap-ETL.
 * **Data Export Permission**.
 REDCap "Data Exports" user right of at least "De-identified" for the project.
 * **REDCap API Token**.
 REDCap-ETL uses the REDCap API (Application